What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 Of course, NVMe Drives are somewhat more expensive than HDDs or SATA SSDs and it’s best to get both – A smaller NVMe SSD for active projects, apps, and the OS.
-And a large HDD for Backup and Archiving.
+And a large HDD for Backups and Archiving.

 Best PC-Case for CAD Work

-The Computer-Case, of course, will not influence the performance of your CAD Build in any way.
+Your PC’s Case, of course, will not influence the performance of your CAD Build in any way.
 Well maybe in terms of air-flow, but that can usually be neglected as CAD Work doesn’t tend to make your CPU or GPU overheat all that fast (unless you’re doing some heavy rendering).